-Following is the diagram of GSM Network along with added elements:
+The following diagram shows the GSM network along with the added elements:

-The MS and the BSS communicate across the Um interface, also known as the air interface or radio link.
-The BSS communicates with the Network Service Switching center across the A interface.
+The MS and the BSS communicate across the Um interface.
+It is also known as the air interface or the radio link.
+The BSS communicates with the Network Service Switching (NSS) center across the A interface.

 In a GSM network, the following areas are defined:

-Location Area: A group of cells form a Location Area.
+Location Area : A group of cells form a Location Area (LA).
 This is the area that is paged when a subscriber gets an incoming call.
-Each Location Area is assigned a Location Area Identity (LAI).
-Each Location Area is served by one or more BSCs.
+Each LA is assigned a Location Area Identity (LAI).
+Each LA is served by one or more BSCs.

-PLMN: The area covered by one network operator is called PLMN.
+PLMN : The area covered by one network operator is called the Public Land Mobile Network (PLMN).
 A PLMN can contain one or more MSCs.

 GSM - Specification

-GSM chose a combination of TDMA/FDMA as its method.
-The FDMA part involves the division by frequency of the total 25 MHz bandwidth into 124 carrier frequencies of 200 kHz bandwidth.
+Radio spectrum being a limited resource that is consumed and divided among all the users, GSM devised a combination of TDMA/FDMA as the method to divide the bandwidth among the users.
+In this process, the FDMA part divides the frequency of the total 25 MHz bandwidth into 124 carrier frequencies of 200 kHz bandwidth.

 The total symbol rate for GSM at 1 bit per symbol in GMSK produces 270.833 K symbols/second.
-The gross transmission rate of the time slot is 22.8 Kbps.
+The gross transmission rate of a timeslot is 22.8 Kbps.

 GSM is a digital system with an over-the-air bit rate of 270 kbps.